 - Connect the Testing Station to the iSCSI target being tested. - Transmit the initial login request to the DUT.
 This should be the initial request in a Normal session (i.e. not a Discovery session). - Negotiate ErrorRecoveryLevel >= 1 if possible. - Proceed through the Login Phase and in to Full Feature Phase operation. - Transmit a SCSI-INQUIRY to the DUT.
 Wait for response and data from the DUT. - Transmit a TEST-UNIT READY to the DUT.
-Wait for response from the DUT. - Transmit a READ Command to the DUT. - Increment CmdSN, and transmit a non-immediate Task Management Command with Function Code 7.
+Wait for response from the DUT. - Transmit a READ CAPACITY to the DUT.
+Wait for response and data from the DUT. - Transmit a READ Command to the DUT.

+• Increment CmdSN, and transmit a non-immediate TMF Request with Function Code 7.

 - Verify that the DUT responds accordingly, and that all pending operations are cancelled.
-The DUT should cease sending Data-in PDUs in response to the received READ Command. - Verify that the DUT terminates the connection. - Verify that if the DUT does not support the TARGET COLD RESET function that it responds to the request with an appropriate Task Management Response Code, such as 5 or 6.
+The DUT should cease sending Data-in PDUs in response to the received READ Command. - Verify that the DUT terminates the connection. - Verify that if the DUT does not support the TARGET COLD RESET function that it responds to the request with an appropriate TMF Response Code, such as 5 or 6.